 - All special resolutions.

-- Resolutions agreed by all the members of the company.
+- Resolutions are agreed upon by all the members of the company.

-- Resolution passed by the Board or agreement executed by a company relating to the appointment, reappointment or variation of the terms of appointment of a Managing Director.
+- The resolution passed by the Board or agreement executed by a company relating to the appointment, reappointment, or variation of the terms of appointment of a Managing Director.

-- Resolutions passed by a company giving consent to the Board of any power relating to sale, lease etc.
+- Resolutions passed by a company giving consent to the Board of any power relating to the sale, lease, etc.

-- Resolution of the appointment of sole meeting of sole selling agent.
+- Resolution of the appointment of a sole meeting of the sole selling agent.

 Related Content of Company Meeting: